-This Updated Contingency Plan is submitted as part of the updated Closeout Plan (JSAI, 2020) for the Cunningham Hill Mine Reclamation Project.
-This plan, submitted on behalf of LAC Minerals (USA) LLC (LAC), includes activities conducted under the supervision of New Mexico Environment Department (NMED) to comply with the New Mexico Water Quality Act (NMSA 1978 §§ 74-6-1 to 74-6-17).
+This Updated Contingency Plan is submitted as part of the updated Closeout Plan (JSAI, 2021) for the Cunningham Hill Mine Reclamation Project.
+This plan, submitted on behalf of LAC Minerals (USA) LLC (LAC), includes activities conducted under the supervision of New Mexico Environment Department (NMED) to comply with the New Mexico Water Quality Act as defined in 20.6.2 and 20.6.4 New Mexico Administrative Code (NMAC).

 This Updated Contingency Plan is intended to help fulfill the purposes of the New Mexico Mining Act (NMSA 1978 §§ 69-36-1 et seq) to promote responsible utilization and reclamation of lands affected by mining.
-In particular, it is intended to promote the closeout plan goal of reestablishing a self-sustaining ecosystem in the permit area, appropriate for the life zone of the surrounding areas, to the extent consistent with technical and economic feasibility and environmental soundness (NMSA 1978 § 74-6-4.G).
+In particular, it is intended to promote the closeout plan goal of reestablishing a self-sustaining ecosystem in the permit area, appropriate for the life zone of the surrounding areas, to the extent consistent with technical and economic feasibility and environmental soundness (19.10.5.507 NMAC).

 Portions of this plan are also intended to promote compliance with the New Mexico Water Quality Act.
-In particular, they are intended to promote compliance with New Mexico water quality standards, which may be modified, if appropriate, under§ 74-6-4.G due to an unreasonable burden (see 20 NMAC 6.2 § 1210) or under § 74-6-4.D on technological or economic grounds (see NMAC 6.2 § 4103).
+In particular, they are intended to promote compliance with New Mexico water quality standards, which may be modified, if appropriate, due to an unreasonable burden (see 20.6.2.1210 NMAC) or on technological or economic grounds (20.6.2.4103.E NMAC).